SamsungSLAV/festral/README.md

 meta.txt file has format:

 ```
- BOARD=name of the board or arch of target
+ BOARD=#name of the board or arch of target
- BUILD_TYPE= debug or somthing else, I don't know for what it is
+ BUILD_TYPE=#debug or somthing else, I don't know for what it is
- COMMIT=name of the built commit
+ COMMIT=#name of the built commit
- BUILD_TIME=build time in format YYYYMMDDHHMMSS
+ BUILD_TIME=#build time in format YYYYMMDDHHMMSS
- TOOLCHAIN=name of toolchain used for build
+ TOOLCHAIN=#name of toolchain used for build
- BUILDER=username of builder
+ BUILDER=#username of builder
- BUILD_STATUS=result of build (SUCCEED and FAILED are known, but may be there are other ones)
+ BUILD_STATUS=#result of build (SUCCEED and FAILED are known, but may be there are other ones)
- BUILD_HASH=hash of the build
+ BUILD_HASH=#hash of the build
 ```

 Parser script MUST gets output of the `buildCmd` from its `stdin` after start and writes meta file to the `stdout`.